 Cape May Point is unique among Jersey Shore communities for its natural environment, many trees, and wildlife-friendly gardens.
 Our quiet residential streets are used more for walking and biking than for motor vehicles.
 Because of our location along the Atlantic Flyway, Cape May Point is a major rest stop for birds and butterflies migrating north in the spring and south in the fall.
 Visitors from around the world come here to view wildlife migration.

 The Environmental Commission is responsible for the restoration, preservation and development of the natural resources located in Cape May Point.
 In practice, this involves reviewing, coordinating, researching, and advising the Borough on all environmental matters including the management of public lands.
+The Environmental Commission is also responsible for maintaining and updating the Environmental Resources Inventory.
+The most recent update was in 2017 and can be found (along with 10 appendices) in the Environmental Commission folder on the Document Center page.

 Click on the following links for information for residents and visitors provided by the Environmental Commission and the Green Team.